 1. It fills its stomach and bowels with air and swims across the water like a small balloon.

 2. It lets itself sink to the ground like a stone and uses its sharp claws to walk to the other shore.

-Due to their weak immune system and their low body temperature, armadillos are rather susceptible for lepra.
+Due to their weak immune system and their low body temperature, armadillos are rather susceptible for leprosy.
 This is an infectious disease caused by bacteria, which can also affect human beings.
-Lepers do not feel any pain and get infected with additional diseases via undetected open wounds.
-Today, lepra can be easily cured.
+Infected persons do not feel any pain and get infected with additional diseases via undetected open wounds.
+Today, leprosy can be easily cured.
 It still is a serious problem in Third World countries, which often can only offer inadequate medical treatment.

 The scientific name of the armadillo is “Dasypus novemncinctus”.
 “Dasypus“ is the Greek word for “hare“.
 “Novem“ and “cinctus” are Latin terms and mean “nine” and “belt”.
 Might there be just a hare hidden in the shell of the nine-banded animal?
 Only joking!

 The glyptodon, a giant armadillo, lived about 12,000 years ago.
-It weighed up to 3,086 lb (1,400 kg) and was more than 9.8 ft (3 m) long.
+It weighed up to 3,086 lb (1,400 kg) and was more than 9.8 feet (3 meters) long.
 As large as a small car!
 It became extinct at the end of the ice age.